FlexMeasures/flexmeasures/documentation/qa/algorithms.rst

 .. _algorithms:

-What algorithms does the VPP platform use?
+What algorithms does the platform use?
 ==========================================